forestgrape/coronavirus/7_social/controlling.md

 Ventilation reduces the indoor airborne spread, since the virion density in [outdoor air](#outdoor-is-safer) is much lower than in indoor air.
 In sensible locations limits on the CO2 concentration and continuous monitoring ensure good ventilation.

 * [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
 * [Salathe et al](#salathe) simulate the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
-In the simulation, good ventilation is as effective as immunizing around half of the population. // in the paper vaccinate is used instead of immunize, however there's evidence vaccinating against influenza does not stop spreading.
+In the simulation, good ventilation is as effective as reducing transmission of half of the population. // in the paper vaccinate is used instead of reducing transmission.
+Reducing transmission is used since there is evidence that influenza vaccines do not stop spreading influenza and transmission can be reduced in different ways e.g. by mask.

 ### Distancing